Support for studies in documentary film directing

 - if you are a company interested in investing in film barter - I invite you to contact me by email and jointly find a satisfactory form of cooperation

-In addition, the prizes are discretionary, so if someone does not fit into the above categories, but would like/would like to receive a gift I invite you to send me a private message, then I will prepare a special offer for the selected person. 🌞
+In addition, the prizes are discretionary, so if someone does not fit into the above categories but would like to receive a gift I invite you to send me a private message, then I will prepare a special offer for the selected person. 🌞

-In the meantime, I'll finish with an answer to the question of where the amount came from.
+Meanwhile, in conclusion, an answer to the question of where the amount came from.
 10,000 euros is a large sum of money.
-Despite living frugally and making numerous sacrifices, the costs of living abroad and being on a constant journey are high.
+Despite living frugally and making numerous sacrifices, the costs of living abroad and being on constant travel are high.
 A very simplified budget is estimated like this:

 🏡 renting a room in Brussels min.
 600€/month: 5x 600€ = 3000€